 RETIREMENT PLANNING 101

-AGE: I’m referring to when you should start planning for your retirement, and when you plan to retire.
-These ages will depend on what your goals are and how much you’ll need to live the life you want after the curtain falls on your nine-to-five life.
+When you start to plan and at what age you plan to retire varies.
+These ages will depend on what your goals are and how much you’ll need to live the life you want after you are finished working.

-INFLATION: How much does it cost for you to live?
+How much does it cost for you to live?
 This will change based on inflation rates.
 Remember, your monthly expenses will be quite different today than what they’ll be 10 years down the road.
+Some will be more and some will be less.

-INTEREST: From your savings account and investments to how much you’re paying on your mortgage, it all affects your bottom line and timeline for retirement.
+From the interest you are gaining in your savings account and investments to how much intereste you’re paying on your mortgage, it all affects your bottom line and timeline for retirement.

-INCOME: For your retirement, figure out how much money you’ll need every year.
-A number to keep in mind is that you should have approximately 70% of what your peak salary was.
+For your retirement, figure out how much money you’ll need every year.
+Ideally experts say that you should have approximately 70% of what your peak salary was while working.

-PENSION: Many people supplement their retirement with their pension.
-You can get more details on what you can expect to add to your nest egg here.
+Many people supplement their retirement with their pension.
+You can get more details on what you can expect here.

-I also recommend you speak to an advisor at your financial institution.
+Speaking to an advisor at your financial institution is always a good idea.
 They’ll take the time to consider your situation, and help you create a plan that’s based on your particular circumstances, goals, etc.

 Here are some important factors when building your vision of retirement: